-We are approaching the two-year mark since the wholesale pricing model was introduced, which prompted a series of fundamental changes in the way the BC Liquor Distribution Branch (LDB) does business.
-The beverage alcohol industry as a whole is settling into the 'new normal', and we look forward to continuing to work together with our industry stakeholders in this new business environment.
-As we look ahead to 2017/18 and beyond, the LDB is focused on delivering on our strategic priorities and revenue targets, established by the provincial government and outlined in our Mandate Letters.
+We have passed the two-year mark since the wholesale pricing model was introduced, which prompted a series of fundamental changes in the way the BC Liquor Distribution Branch (LDB) does business.
+The beverage alcohol industry, as a whole, is settling into the 'new normal', and we look forward to continuing to work together with our industry stakeholders in this new business environment.
+As we look to 2017/18 and beyond, the LDB is focused on delivering on our strategic priorities and revenue targets, established by the provincial government, and as outlined in our 2017/18 Mandate Letter.

-As directed by the 2017/18 Mandate Letter for LDB's Retail Division, we will continue to emphasize customer service in all 198 BC Liquor Stores, with a particular focus on showcasing a wide variety of products that meet our customers' needs while reinforcing responsible alcohol consumption through our corporate social responsibility campaigns.
+The LDB's Retail Division will continue to emphasize customer service in all 198 BC Liquor Stores (BCLS), with a particular focus on showcasing a wide variety of products that meet our customers' needs while reinforcing responsible alcohol consumption through our corporate social responsibility campaigns.
+These campaigns will encourage the responsible use of beverage alcohol through promotional material and signage at BCLS on themes such as the prevention of drinking and driving, and underage drinking.